JuliaQX/QXGraphDecompositions.jl/docs/src/treewidth.md

 treewidth serves as an indirect measure of the size of the largest intermediate tensor produced while contracting a network according to a the contraction plan built from the elimination order.
 It is thus also an indirect measure of the computational cost of contracting a tensor network according to the corresponding contraction plan.
-QXGraphs provides functions for finding such elimination orders with minimal treewidth.
+QXGraphDecompositions provides functions for finding such elimination orders with minimal treewidth.

 ## Vertex Elimination Orders